Below are some of the questions we are frequently asked by prospective guests. If there’s anything we’ve missed, please get in contact!

 What are the bathroom facilities?

-We provide loo roll, hand wash, and hand towels but you will need to bring your own shower gel, shampoo, conditioner, toothpaste, hairdryers, bath towels etc.
+We provide loo roll, hand wash, and hand towels but you will need to bring your own shower gel, shampoo, conditioner, toothpaste, hairdryers, bath towels etc. Our accommodation article has some pictures of the barn if you'd like to see.

 What pubs/shops are nearby?